 The DRE alert identifies several items that homeowners should consider when engaging in a short sale negotiation.
 Although the report applies to homeowners in California, several of the key take-aways in the alert apply to homeowners regardless of the state they reside in.

 The DRE stressed that homeowners must make sure that their short sale negotiator is a licensed real estate broker (or a licensed real estate salesperson working under the supervision of licensed broker).
-If you have any questions about why you should work with a realtor, please see our post on working with a Charlotte realtor.
+If you have any questions about why you should work with a realtor,.
 It is also important to confirm that all processors and negotiators involved in the short sale transaction are licensed.
 Don’t hesitate to ask for someone’s license.

 Also, the DRE report noted that payments should be fully disclosed, and payments should be part of escrow documents.
 If you work with anyone who suggests fees should be paid outside of escrow, this is likely illegal and should be a red flag.